 Aquatic Invertebrates

 Aquatic invertebrates have been sampled from Lake Joondalup every year since 1996.
 During this period, 16-30 families of aquatic invertebrates have been recorded per sampling event, except for the latest round in 2018 where family richness was only nine (Figure 22).
 This exceptionally low family richness was likely due to the lack of insects and associated parasitic mites among the sampled communities.
+Three families of beetles and one damsel fly family have been missing from spring monitoring samples in recent years.
 The phreatoicid isopod Amphisopus palustris was also absent in 2018 despite being collected every spring in Lake Joondalup (except 2004).
-Furthermore, this reduced richness occurred during a period of relatively high surface water levels, suggesting other anthropogenic factors may be responsible for the decline of insect fauna within the lake.
+Furthermore, this reduced richness occurred during a period of relatively high surface water levels, suggesting other anthropogenic factors may be responsible for the decline of insect fauna within the lake, like an as yet undiagnosed water quality issue.
 Otherwise, the lake hosts abundant populations of Ceinidae (amphipods), Palaemonetes australis (crustacean), Calanoid copepods and Cyprididae (ostracods).
 There is high variation in the composition of annual macroinvertebrate community composition making it difficult to interpret a trajectory of compositional change (Figure 23).
 There has been a general trend of community composition shifting away from the initial 1996 community.